andmpel/MacOS-All-In-One-Update-Script/README.md

 Optional:

-Add an alias command to the udpate script in your .zshrc file Feel free to edit, or `#`comment out commands from the `update_all()` function of the script to skip them
+Add an alias command to the update script in your .zshrc file Feel free to edit, or `#`comment out commands from the `update_all()` function of the script to skip them

 Now you can run the script anytime by simply typing `./update` from your home directory in your terminal